openpodcast/website/how-it-works.md

 ## Forwarder

-The prototype of the forwarder will be written in Rust.
+The prototype of the forwarder is written in Rust.
 The reason is that the forwarder can be deployed as an edge worker on platforms like Cloudflare or Fastly, which allows us to be very close to the Podcast platforms (Spotify, Apple,...) and at the same time not have to deal with deployments or